 Buying from people online

-The internet is a great way to buy and sell new or second hand goods.
+The internet is one way to buy and sell new or second hand goods.
 But you should look out for fake adverts on social media or trading websites.

 What to look out for:

 - Bad reviews - Lots of good reviews from different buyers are better than mixed, bad or no reviews at all.